planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 -   **2H** takes two hands to wield.
 -   **Ammo** is the number of shots before reloading with a *Use* Action.
 -   **Full Auto** grants +1D to Attack for every 10 ammo spent.
 The firer may also spend one Edge per extra hit on the same or different targets.
-Against multiple targets, the Attack is vs. the *highest* Poise defense in the group.
+Against multiple targets, the Attack is vs. the *highest* POISE defense in the group.
 Full Auto weapons can opt for a Burst instead.
 -   **Blast** also inflicts 1d6 + DM as Area Attack to others in the target Zone.
 -   **Defend** adds a bonus to Defend Checks when wielded.
 -   **Burst** uses up 3 ammo in one trigger pull to get +2D on the Attack.
--   **Shield** adds a bonus to Poise defense versus incoming Attacks.
+-   **Shield** adds a bonus to POISE defense versus incoming Attacks.
 -   **Grapple** use the weapon's Hit and DM on Grapple Checks.
 -   **Entangle** Grapples using the weapon's Hit and DM and does not take a further Action to maintain the Difficulty increase each round.
 Target escapes if they beat the increased Difficulty on a Move Check.
 -   **Inferior:** weapons are shoddy; lower Hit and Cost by one.